PieroCastillo/Aura.UI/Readme.md

    * ChangeColorWindow : This window creates a SolidColorBrush or GradientBrush.

 * Planned Controls and Windows for future versions:
-   * ModernWindow : A window with TitleProperty like a UWP Window.
    * TabbedWindow : An optimized window to use with AuraTabItems.
    * NavigationView : A scrollable MenuItems, like UWP NavigationView.
    * StatusBar : This bar shows an status of application, it will use a class for the status.